Northen-Light/stm32-bare-metal-flash-driver/README.md

 The SPI layer handles STM32 SPI1 configuration and byte transfers.

-The Flash layer handles flash commands, 24-bit address transmission, WEL verification, page-boundary handling, BUSY/WIP polling, and operation-specific program/erase timeouts.
+The Flash layer implements device-specific Flash operations and higher-level write handling on top of the SPI peripheral driver.

 ## Project Structure